raghavranjan/biztalk-docs/biztalk/install-and-config-guides/configure-biztalk-server.md

       - **Isolated Host name**: BizTalkServerIsolatedHost is the default.
 Leave this as-is.

     - **Windows service**: Enter the accounts used to run the host instances.
 If SQL Server is on another computer, enter the domain accounts.
     - **Windows Groups**: You can keep the default group names, or enter something custom.
-If SQL Server is on another computer, enter the domain accounts.
+If SQL Server is on another computer, enter the domain groups.

 ### Configure Business Rules Engine (BRE)